On the syzygies and Hodge theory of nodal hypersurfaces: Proof of Theorem and some examples

 \begin{rk} Let $D:f=0$ be a degree $d$ hypersurface in $\PP^n$ having only isolated singularities.
 Let $\hat J$ be the saturation of the Jacobian ideal $J$ of $f$.
 Then the vector space $\hat J_d/J_d$ is naturally identified with the space of first order locally trivial deformations of $D$ in $\PP^n$ modulo those arising from the above $PGL(n+1)$-action, see E. Sernesi \cite{Se}.
 The dimension of the vector space $\hat J_d/J_d$ can be determined as follows.

-see G. Sticlaru \cite{Sti} for this formula and a number of interesting examples of rigid and non-rigid hypersurfaces.
+where $h$ is as in Definition \ref{def}, see G. Sticlaru \cite{Sti} for this formula and a number of interesting examples of rigid and non-rigid hypersurfaces.
 Here $\tau(D)$ is the total Tjurina number of the hypersurface $D$, e.g. the number of nodes for a nodal hypersurface.

 \end{rk}